AUT-CE-Archive/AUT-CE-LC/README.md

 # AUT-CE-LC
-A repository for my Logic Circuits course
+A repository for Logic Circuits course in Amirkabir University of Technology